-The objective of this program is to give young people in the world, interested in Latin America , the chance to know the work of a think tank that deals with the defense and promotion of democratic values; to analyze and monitor the political, economic and institutional performance; and to design public policies that contribute to good government and people’s wellbeing.
+The objective of this program is to give young people of the world, interested in Latin America, the chance to know the work of a think tank that deals with the defense and promotion of democratic values; to analyze and monitor political, economic and institutional performance; and to design public policies that contribute to good government and people’s wellbeing.

 During the internship, participants will work on some of the following tasks:

--Assist in the organization of training activities at the Latin American School of Political and Economic Studies (ELEPE) and at Instituto Václav Havel.
+-Assist in the organization of training activities at the Latin American School of Political and Economic Studies (ELEPE) and at the Václav Havel Institute.